uphilgood/newsfeed/README.md

 This is a quick assignment for backend candidates to submit to LiveSafe.
 See the [ASSIGNMENT.md](assignment/ASSIGNMENT.md) for details specific to the assignment.

+NOTE: The assignment is written with Angular v5 which we use internally but the assignment shouldn't require in depth knowledge of Angular.

 To get started and submit your work.

 * Clone this project from this private repository Complete the assignment as instructed in